 10 Count Rating: 6

-It seems that every wrestler across both RAW and SmackDown have been kind of phoning it in over the last couple of shows.
+It seems that every wrestler across both RAW and SmackDown has been kind of phoning it in over the last couple of shows.

 I suppose with Super Blood Money on the horizon that makes sense, to a degree, but I’d rather see Ricochet and Luke Gallows go at it properly than put on a small advert for how the Lesnar match could go.